lammps/lammps/doc/src/fix_nve.rst

 are (full) periodic boundary conditions and no other "manipulations" of the system (e.g. fixes that modify forces or velocities).

-By default, this fix invokes the velocity form of the Störmer-Verlet time integration algorithm (velocity-Verlet).
-Other schemes can be invoked using the :doc:`run_style <run_style>` command.
+This fix invokes the velocity form of the Störmer-Verlet time integration algorithm (velocity-Verlet).
+Other time integration options can be invoked using the :doc:`run_style <run_style>` command.

 ----------